CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 Learn everything you need to know about your Workspace and how to make the most out of it.

-When you log in to your CARTO 3 account, you land on your Workspace.
-The workspace allows you to access all components of CARTO 3 platform.
-Manage connections to your data warehouses, explore your data, subscribe to Data Observatory datasets, develop spatial applications, run visualizations and spatial analysis through a dedicated portal.
+When you log in to your CARTO 3 account, you will be presented with your Workspace.
+The Workspace allows you to access all components of CARTO 3 platform: Manage connections to your data warehouse(s), explore your data, subscribe to Data Observatory datasets, develop spatial applications, and run visualizations and spatial analysis through a dedicated portal.

 ![Workspace overview](/img/cloud-native-workspace/get-started/workspace_overview_default.png)

 #### Welcome

 The first time that you access the Workspace, you will see a *Welcome* banner with quick access to the *Connections* panel.
-By clicking this banner, you can easily connect your data warehouse to start using the Workspace.
+By clicking this banner, you can easily connect your data warehouse(s) to start using the Workspace.
 Check the [Quick guide to connect data and create maps](#quick-guide-to-connect-data-and-create-maps) to get started.

 ![Welcome banner](/img/cloud-native-workspace/get-started/home_first_landing.png)

 #### Recent maps

 View your latest content.
-This module displays the latest maps that you have been working on so that you can quickly access and continue working with them.
+This module displays the latest maps that you have been working on so that you can quickly access and continue working on them.

 ![Recent maps](/img/cloud-native-workspace/get-started/recent_maps2.png)

 #### Getting started

-In this section, you have quick access to different options to get started with the CARTO 3 Workspace, like creating maps from your data, developing spatial applications, learning how to use the Spatial Extension, etc.
+In this section, you have quick access to different options to get started with the CARTO 3 Workspace, such as creating maps from your data, developing spatial applications, or learning how to use the Spatial Extension.

 ![Recent maps](/img/cloud-native-workspace/get-started/getting_started.png)

 #### What’s new

-Fresh features, interesting articles, and the latest news related to CARTO 3 from our <a href="https://carto.com/blog" target="_blank">blog</a>.
+New features, interesting articles, and the latest news related to CARTO 3 from our <a href="https://carto.com/blog" target="_blank">blog</a>.

 ![Recent maps](/img/cloud-native-workspace/get-started/what_is_new.png)